 Limoneira Company was incorporated in Delaware in 1990 as the successor to several businesses with operations in California since 1893.
-We are an agriculture and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our approximately 6,850 acres of land, water resources and other assets to maximize long-term shareholder value.
+We are an agribusiness, rental operations and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our approximately 6,850 acres of land, water resources and other assets to maximize long-term shareholder value.
 Our current operations consist of fruit production and marketing, real estate development and capital investment activities.

 We are one of California's oldest citrus growers.
 According to Sunkist Growers, Inc. ("Sunkist"), we are one of the largest growers of lemons in the United States and, according to the California Avocado Commission, the largest grower of avocados in the United States.
 In addition to growing lemons and avocados, we grow oranges and a variety of specialty citrus and other crops.
-We have agricultural plantings throughout Ventura and Tulare counties in California, which plantings consist of approximately 1,750 acres of lemons, 1,250 acres of avocados, 1,060 acres of oranges and 400 acres of specialty citrus and other crops.
+We have agricultural plantings throughout Ventura and Tulare counties in California, which plantings consist of approximately 1,750 acres of lemons, 1,250 acres of avocados, 1060 acres of oranges and 400 acres of specialty citrus and other crops.
 We also operate our own packinghouse in Santa Paula, California, where we process and pack lemons that we grow, as well as lemons grown by others.

 Our water resources include water rights, usage rights to the water in aquifers under, and canals that run through, the land we own.
-Water for our farming operations is sourced from the existing water resources associated with our land, which includes rights to water in the adjudicated Santa Paula Basin (aquifer) and the un-adjudicated Fillmore and Paso Robles Basins (aquifers).
+Water for our farming operations is sourced from the existing water resources associated with our land, which includes rights to water in the adjudicated Santa Paula Basin (aquifer) and the un-adjudicated Fillmore, Santa Barbara and Paso Robles Basins (aquifers).
 We also use ground water and water from local water districts in Tulare County, which is in the San Joaquin Valley.

-For more than 100 years, we have been making strategic investments in California agriculture and development real estate, and more recently, in Arizona real estate.
-We currently have seven active real estate development projects in California and one in Arizona.
-Our real estate developments range from apartments to luxury, single-family homes and in California include approximately 200 completed units and another approximately 2,000 units in various stages of planning and retirement.
-Our real estate development in Arizona consists of one leased luxury home in Paradise Valley, which is adjacent to Phoenix and Scottsdale.
+For more than 100 years, we have been making strategic investments in California agribusiness and development real estate.
+We currently have six active real estate development projects in California.
+Our real estate developments range from apartments to single-family homes and include approximately 200 completed units and another approximately 2,000 units in various stages of planning and development.